opendp/opendp/docs/source/api/user-guide/polars/polars-vs-opendp.rst

         ... )

 2. **How you construct the query.**

    OpenDP extends the Polars API to include differentially private methods and statistics.
    ``LazyFrame`` (now ``LazyFrameQuery``) has additional methods, like :code:`.summarize` and :code:`.release`.

+   Expressions also have an additional namespace :code:`.dp` with methods from :py:class:`opendp.extras.polars.DPExpr`.

 .. tab-set::